Arfajah: Founding Basra

 After a short tenure of his governance, Arfajah instructed by caliph Umar to march with his 700 Azd soldiers to march towards the location which will be known in the future as Basra, while delegate the governance of Mosul to al Harith ibn Hassan.
 Arfajah and Utbah then founded the Amsar(garrison city) which named as Basra, where the military encampment in the location gradually supported with further permanent structures and growing into large settlement, as Arfajah instructed his soldiers to construct seven tribal complexes which can fit the 700 garrison troops.
-Then Arfajah instructed to built houses of mud bricks, plaster and mud to replace the camps.
+Then Arfajah instructed to build houses of mud bricks, plaster and mud to replace the camps.
 As the buildings stands, Arfajah and other army leaders such as Mujaz'ah ibn Thawr as-Sadusi, and Arfajah fellow tribesmen, Hudhayfah ibn Muhsin, started to fill the complex with tribes of Azd, Tamim, and tribe of Sadus ibn Shayban.